apacheignite/documentation/data-grid/jdbc-driver.md

 }
 [/block]
 The following parameters are supported:

-* `cache` - cache name.
+[block:parameters]
+{
+  "data": {
+    "h-0": "Properties",
+    "h-1": "Description",
+    "h-2": "Default",
+    "0-0": "`cache`",
+    "1-0": "`nodeId`",
+    "2-0": "`local`",
+    "3-0": "`collocated`",
+    "0-1": "Cache name.
 If it is not defined than default cache will be used.
-Note that the cache name is case sensitive.
-* `nodeId` - ID of node where query will be executed.
-It can be useful for querying through local caches.
-* `local` - query will be executed only on local node.
-Use this parameter with `nodeId` parameter in order to limit data set by specified node.
-Default value is `false`.
+Note that the cache name is case sensitive.", "1-1": "ID of node where query will be executed.
+It can be useful for querying through local caches.", "2-1": "Query will be executed only on local node.
+Use this parameter with `nodeId` parameter in order to limit data set by specified node.", "2-2": "false",
-* `collocated` - flag that used for optimization purposes.
+    "3-1": "Flag that used for optimization purposes.
 Whenever Ignite executes a distributed query, it sends sub-queries to individual cluster members.
-If you know in advance that the elements of your query selection are collocated together on the same node, Ignite can make significant performance and network optimizations.
-Default value is `false`.
+If you know in advance that the elements of your query selection are collocated together on the same node, Ignite can make significant performance and network optimizations.", "3-2": "false"
+  },
+  "cols": 3,
+  "rows": 4
+}
+[/block]

 [block:api-header]
 {
   "type": "basic",